 Then in a moment of desperation I reached out to God and really tried to listen, and He spoke.
 Then He spoke again the next day.
 And pretty soon I realized that God actually wants to converse with me.
 I learned that God cares deeply about the little things.

-He wants to abide in us and we in him, even in that which feels mundane.
-He cares about the daily goings-on of our work, school, and family.
+He wants to abide in us and we in him, even in that which feels mundane because He cares about the daily goings-on of our work, school, and family.
 He cares about our mental musings.
-He is a good, present Father that loves having conversations with his children.
+God is a good, present Father that loves having conversations with his children.

 When I hear the word prayer I often get a mental picture of God up high and me down below.
 I think a more accurate picture is God and me sitting across from each other like friends or family.